MoNawaz101/Module-19-CryptoClustering/README.md

   - scales the data
   - clusters the data using KMeans on all dimensions
   - clusters the data using KMeans but with reduced dimensions using principle components analysis (PCA)
-  - compares the results for the two types of clustering.
+  - compares the results for the two types of clustering to see if shorter term or longer term factors affect the classification.